Juan José Daboub: Current Initiatives

 In 2013, he was selected by the United Nation Framework Convention on Climate Change (UNFCCC) to serve on the Momentum for Change Advisory Panel.
 The panel recommends to the UNFCCC mitigation and adaptation activities that are a result of collaborative efforts between the public and private sectors and bring multiple benefits to the urban poor in developing countries.

-He is currently chairman and CEO of The Daboub Partnership, an initiative of Arcis, LLC dedicated to delivering results for public and private organizations around the world.
+He is currently chairman and CEO of The Daboub Partnership, an initiative of Arcis, LLC dealing with public and private organizations around the world.

+He is a member of the Board of Directors of Philip Morris International, the multinational tobacco company.

 Tenure at World Bank

-As Managing Director of the World Bank, Daboub oversaw operations in 110 countries in Africa, the Middle East, East Asia and Latin America.
+As managing director of the World Bank, Daboub oversaw operations in 110 countries in Africa, the Middle East, East Asia and Latin America.
 He was also responsible for the oversight of the Human Development and Sustainable Development Networks, the Information Systems Group, the World Bank Institute, the Department of Institutional Integrity and the Arab World Initiative.

 He drove a number of corporate initiatives and reforms: leading the World Bank Group's Governance and Anti-Corruption agenda, contributing to the internal reform agenda; spearheading change and reorganization of the Information Systems Group and the Department of Institutional Integrity, and helping to champion the Bank's Arab World Initiative.

 Daboub represented the Bank and its mission during trips to several countries grappling with key reforms and financial crises of the previous decade.

 Controversy At World Bank

 Daboub was appointed a managing director for the World Bank by former World Bank President Paul D. Wolfowitz.
-During Daboub's World Bank tenure, he was alleged in 2007 to have deleted references to family planning in World Bank documents, and to have tried to water down references to global warming in Bank publications as well.
-It is thought that these actions were done without the knowledge of Wolfowitz, who at that time was engrossed in controversy regarding a personal relationship with a World Bank employee.
+During Daboub's World Bank tenure, he was alleged in 2007 to have deleted references to contraception in World Bank documents, and to have tried to water down references to global warming in Bank publications as well.
+It is alleged that these actions were done without the knowledge of Wolfowitz, who at that time was engrossed in controversy regarding a personal relationship with a World Bank employee.
 However, there is no proof of the above controversy.